itsraghul/itsraghul/README.md

 - 👋 Hi, I’m Raghul S [@itsraghul]
-- 👀 I’m interested in webapp development,flutter and machine learning
+- 👀 I’m interested in App development and Web3.
-- 🌱 I’m currently learning React front end development
+- 🌱 I’m currently learning more about blockchain development
 - 📫 How to reach me email : raghul2521@gmail.com